Pranav-Vivek-Shinde/The-Complete-SQL-Bootcamp-Go-from-Zero-to-Hero-by-Jose-Portilia-Solutions/Create table and columns/readme.md

-Creating tables and columns in sql
+08.Creating Tables and Database in SQL